neuropsychology/NeuroKit/benchmarks/ecg_preprocessing/README.md

 *This study can be referenced by* [*citing the package*](https://github.com/neuropsychology/NeuroKit#citation).

+**We'd like to publish this study, but unfortunately we currently don't have the time.
+If you want to help to make it happen, please contact us!**

+## Introduction

 This work is a replication and extension of the work by Porr & Howell (2019), that compared the performance of different popular R-peak detectors.